SELFSchool/JET-tailwindCSS-zero-to-production/README.md

-# JET Tailwind Modern Landing Page
+# JET Tailwind Zero to Production